SonarQube MCP server

-The SonarQube MCP Server enables AI assistants to interact with SonarQube's code quality analysis capabilities through the Model Context Protocol.
-This integration allows AI tools like Claude to access code metrics, issues, security hotspots, and more from your SonarQube or SonarCloud instance.
+The SonarQube MCP Server enables AI assistants to access SonarQube's code quality analysis capabilities through the Model Context Protocol.
+This integration provides insights into metrics, issues, security hotspots, and more, helping you maximize the value of your code quality tools.

-The simplest way to use the SonarQube MCP Server is with Claude Desktop:
+The simplest way to integrate the SonarQube MCP Server with Claude Desktop is through npx:

 {